 - Travel safely over snow in mountainous terrain.

-Course assessment principles adhere to those described in the American Avalanche Association (AAA) Professional Avalanche Training Guidelines and Proficiencies for the PRO 1 Course.
+Course assessment principles adhere to those described in the American Avalanche Association (A3) Professional Avalanche Training Guidelines and Proficiencies for the PRO 1 Course.
 Students are sent a description of the assessment plan and evaluation criteria prior to the course start date.
 A course grade of 70% is required to pass.
 In addition, 70% is required in each category to pass the course.
-Retests (after the course) are available for evaluation Category 1, 2, and 4 but not Category 3.
+Retests (after the course) are available for evaluation in Category 1, 2, and 4.

 Category 1: Avalanche rescue skills (pass/fail).
 The skills are demonstrated, coached, and self-evaluated during the AIARE Avalanche Rescue course.
-The same proficiencies are evaluated during the PRO 1 course.
+The same proficiencies are evaluated on the first day during the PRO 1 course.
 Adequate practice and familiarity with your gear is critical in order to achieve passing marks.

 Category 3: Hazard and Risk Analysis.
 This category combines hazard and risk identification and analysis and anticipated risk treatment.
 The mark also includes field monitor and review of conditions, field decisions, and day end summary observations.
 There is no retest of the Category 3 exam.

 Category 4: Written Exam.
 The exam covers a variety of topics from the course to provide evaluation of student comprehension.